Try some fabulous ice science projects with your kids. They are going to have so. much. fun!

 Try a melting ice science idea that will help kids learn color mixing.
 Bright beautiful colored ice cubes make this activity exciting.
 What colors will you make when you mix your choices together?

 A different twist on ice sculpture building is this idea made with stacked colored ice cubes and ice sticks.
-If you don’t have the proper ice stick trays, try these!
 You need a below freezing day to give this one a try.
 You will see why when you read her directions.

 How about making an ice boat?
 Talk about what floats and what doesn’t and why ice floats while making your boats.
 Simply pour water into containers such as the bottom of a milk carton or the bottom of a cut off plastic bottle and freeze.
 These don’t last too long so make a few.
-This ideas is super for summer but totally do-able in winter as well.
+This idea is super for summer but totally do-able in winter as well.
 Either with a nice sunny winter’s day or in a plastic tub.

 Icy Dinosaurs Eggs!
 This ice science experiment is all about ice and dinosaurs.
 They are wonderful for freezing, melting science and you could add a bit of salt tool if you like.
 That would make it even more fun.

 We are totally trying this one.
 Create ice tunnels with ice rounds, salt and watercolors.
 These are so neat.
 They look like crystals!
 You never really know exactly what you are going to get.
 Includes free printable instructions.

 Make your own ice volcanos.
-This is a fun one to try outdoors or indoors in plastic bin.
+This is a good one to try outdoors or indoors in plastic bin.
 You can color them as well.
-While it is a simple baking soda and vinegar reaction, it look pretty neat done this way.
+While it is a simple baking soda and vinegar reaction, it looks pretty neat done this way.
 Kids always love doing this type of thing, don’t they?!